doxout/node-oauth-flow/README.md

 Point the user to /auth/dropbox when you want them to authorize to the app.
 You can add your own custom parameters to the url.

-After the user authorizes your app, he will be redirected back to `/auth/dropbox` There, oauth-flow will put the authorization parameters in req.oauth then call your custom middleware.
+After the user authorizes your app, they will be redirected back to `/auth/dropbox` There, oauth-flow will put the authorization parameters in req.oauth then call your custom middleware.
 Custom parameters that were passed when you sent the user to `/auth/dropbox/` will also be passed when returning.